 What is the price difference between school zones in Hendersonville TN?

-Beech zone homes closed at a median of $595,000 over the past 12 months.
-Hendersonville High School zone closed at $450,000.
-That is a $145,000 gap between the top and bottom zones in the same city.
-Station Camp came in at $585,000 and Liberty Creek at $555,000.
-The zone boundary you are on determines your price floor as much as the home itself.
+Beech zone homes closed at a median of $585,500 over the past 12 months.
+The Hendersonville High School zone closed at $455,938.
+That is roughly a $130,000 gap between the top and bottom zones inside the same city.
+Station Camp came in at $580,000 and Liberty Creek at $555,000.
+The zone boundary your address falls on sets your price floor as much as the home itself.

-Which Hendersonville TN school zone has the most homes for sale?
+Which Hendersonville TN school zone has the most homes selling?

 What subdivisions are in the Beech High School zone in Hendersonville TN?